rapiz1/tiny_webdisk/README.md

 It's my toy project of writing a web server with epoll.

 DON'T TREAT ANY CODE HERE SERIOUSLY AND DON'T USE IT ON YOUR SERVER.
-Neither did I read the rfc nor any effort to make the code clean, efficent or clean were made.
+Neither did I read the rfc nor any effort were made to keep the code clean, efficent or safe.

 USAGE: